 Meet Jake who will be able to tell you all about children taking steroids.

 Steroids occur naturally within our bodies, but can also be made in the laboratory for medical purposes.
 One of their key functions is to reduce inflammation/swelling and ease associated symptoms, such as headaches.
 They are also used to protect the brain during surgery.
+In other words, steroids help to manage the symptoms of a brain tumour rather than treating the tumour itself.

 Before or after treatment

 If your child is having radiotherapy or surgery as part of their treatment, they may be given steroids afterwards to help bring down swelling caused by these treatments.
-Also, if your child is having chemotherapy, a low dosage of steroids may be given if they experience nausea.

 There are different ways that steroids can be taken, including: